invasomics/inbreeding/README.md

 # inbreeding
-Fitness consequences of population bottlenecks in an invasive blowfly
+Fitness consequences of population bottlenecks in an invasive blowfly; relevant journal publication details TBA.